monax/hoard/NOTES.md

-### Added
+### Fixed
-- ReadHeader will stop once it gets the head
+- Move various development dependencies to devDependencies in package.json for hoard-js